These policies serve to educate the student as to their civic and social responsibilities as members of the Wright State University community.

 Rights of Those Who Report

-The Office of Community Standards and Student Conduct will not pursue disciplinary violations against students or organizations under the following circumstances:
+The Office of Community Standards and Student Conduct, in its discretion, may not pursue disciplinary violations against students or organizations under the following circumstances:

 - Individuals who are victims of hazing and truthfully report the activities to the University Police Department and/or an appropriate University official.